 The clinical meetings are scheduled on every Thursday & Saturday by the Institution.
 Each department make their presentation on rotation.
 Continuous Medical Education (CME) Programme is organized once in two months on rotation by the departments.
 The attendance of all the PG's for academic programmes is compulsory.
-The academic calendar is displayed in the institutes website.
+The academic calendar is displayed in the institute's website.
 The topic will be displayed in the notice board/s and also mailed to the Faculty and PGs as available with the Office.
+All the PG's must attend the academic programmes.
+Their attendance will be monitored and suitable action will taken against those who are absenting without any reason.